serrainoalessio/Trie/README.md

 And remember to include "trie.h".

 ## TODO
-    IMPORTANT: a function to remove data
-    IMPORTANT: a backward iterator
-    IMPORTANT: C++ binding
+    IMPORTANT: C++ binding, with templates

 ## Feedback